SAE-CES Pre-Dissertation Research Fellowship

-Doctoral candidates in anthropology at U.S. and Canadian universities are eligible to apply.
+Doctoral candidates in anthropology in any university that is a member of CES are eligible to apply (see list here).
 The fellowship supports short-term (two to three months) independent research in Europe for the purpose of testing the feasibility and research design of a projected doctoral dissertation in the social/cultural anthropology of contemporary Europe.
-The typical grantee is a second or third-year graduate student who has, or is close to, completing course work and/or Ph.D. qualifying exams, but who has neither fully formulated nor defended a dissertation prospectus.
+The typical grantee is a second or third-year graduate student who has, or is close to, completing course work and/or Ph.D. qualifying exams, but who has neither fully formulated nor defended a dissertation prospectus

 The fellowship carries a stipend of $5,000.
 Funds may not be used for language courses or instruction at a European university, or to supplement a comparable or larger fellowship for research in Europe.

 Proposals will be reviewed by a committee appointed jointly by the Society for the Anthropology of Europe and the Council for European Studies.
 The grantee is expected to send a report to both organizations.